veeda241/Event-Webinar-Engagement-Booster/README.md

 - **User & Event Management**: Simple endpoints to create users and events.
 - **Automated Registration Workflow**: Register users for events with a single API call.
 - **Interest Analysis**: Automatically extracts keywords from event details to build and refine user interest profiles.
+- **AI-Powered Event Importer**: Scrapes a URL and uses an LLM to automatically create an event, extracting its name, description, and date.
 - **Personalized Content Generation**: Uses a local LLM to craft unique messages for different communication touchpoints (welcome, reminders, etc.).
 - **Multi-Channel Messaging**:
     - **Email**: Integrated with SendGrid for robust and trackable email delivery.